cyberjunky/home-assistant-config/README.md

 I installed it like described on [this page](https://www.home-assistant.io/hassio/installation/#alternative-install-on-generic-linux-server).

-Here the command I used:
+Here the commands I used:

 ```
 $ sudo add-apt-repository universe